zpaq/zpaq/readme.txt

-README for ZPAQ v0.01.
+README for ZPAQ v0.02.
 Matt Mahoney - Feb.
-15, 2009.
+19, 2009, matmahoney (at) yahoo (dot) com.

 ZPAQ is a configurable file compressor and archiver.
 Its goal is a high compression ratio in an open format without loss of compatibility between versions as advanced compression techniques are discovered.

 ZPAQ v.
-0.01 is an experimental pre-release (level 0) implementation of the proposed ZPAQ open standard for highly compressed data.
+0.02 is an experimental pre-release (level 0) implementation of the proposed ZPAQ open standard for highly compressed data.
-It implements version 0.29 of the ZPAQ standard, dated Feb.
-15, 2009.
+It implements version 0.31 of the ZPAQ standard, dated Feb.
+19, 2009.
 It is not intended to be compatible with other versions of ZPAQ or the upcoming level 1 standard.
 When the level 1 standard is released, all versions will be compatible with one another.